ahyafil/TemporalIntegration/README.md

 This repository contains the Matlab code to carry out the data analysis for the manuscript entitled "Temporal integration is a robust feature of perceptual decisions" by A. Hyafil, J. de la Rocha, C. Pericas,  LN.
 Katz,  AC.
 Huk & JW.
 Pillow ([see preprint](https://www.biorxiv.org/content/10.1101/2022.10.25.513647v1)).

-Please reportany bug / missing function.
+Please report any bug / missing function.

 ## Set-up
 - add the directory with subfolders to your Matlab path